Supporting Clinical Research, Trials and Fellowships

 This international trial with 119 participants, concluded that ctDNA has promise for a screening test for pancreas cancer, and for predicting relapse in people with pancreas cancer.
 It is now closed and outcomes were presented at ASCO (American Society Conference of Onclologists).

 This trial is now closed and results are below.

 Patients who are diagnosed with early bowel cancer may be advised to have chemotherapy treatment for 24 weeks after surgery.
 This treatment increases their chances of surviving the cancer.
 Unfortunately, all chemotherapy treatments have side effects and these side effects often get worse as the treatment goes on.
 Previous studies have demonstrated that a shorter course of chemotherapy may be less toxic without being less effective.
 The aim of the SCOT trial is to definitively answer the question of whether 12 weeks of chemotherapy is as effective in reducing cancer recurrence as the current standard practice of 24 weeks of the same chemotherapy drugs.
 It is hoped that the 12 week chemotherapy treatment will not only show less side effects than the 24 week treatment, and would be much more convenient, but also would be no less effective.
 New Zealand patients joined others from around the world, and were randomly assigned to have their treatment for 12 or 24 weeks.
-The early results have been released and show side effects, such as nerve damage, were less for those patients receiving 12 weeks of chemotherapy compared to those receiving 24 weeks.
-However, the patients need much longer follow-up to establish whether recurrence rates and survival are the same for 12 compared with 24 weeks of treatment, and also check for persisting long term nerve side effects.
+Results have been released and show side effects, such as nerve damage, were less for those patients receiving 12 weeks of chemotherapy compared to those receiving 24 weeks.
+Despite the fact the international study was underpowered, the data suggested that a shorter duration leads to similar survival outcomes with better quality of life and thus might represent a new standard of care.

 A La CaRT (Australasian Laparoscopic Cancer of the Rectum Trial) Trial